United States of America Flag

 • Weather changes that could stress newborn calves

-Night checks are where most ranchers lose sleep, literally.
-A good headlamp, a reliable vehicle, and a system for tracking which cows have calved makes the process more efficient.
-Some operations use cameras or remote monitoring to reduce the frequency of physical checks, but you still need to be ready to intervene when necessary.
+Nightchecks are where most ranchers lose sleep, literally.
+A good headlamp, a reliable ATV, and a system for tracking which cows have calved makes the process more efficient.
+Some operations use cameras or remote monitoring to reduce the frequency of physical checks, though you still need to be ready to intervene when necessary.

 Infrastructure challenges in calving season